gjwei1999/rga_FD/README.md

 electrons should be detected by Forward Detector in CLAS12.

 ### how to run:
-1. replace the 'exe' and 'src' directories in repository '2pion_base'
-2. make a directory 'build'
+1. make a directory 'build'
-3. cmake ..
+2. cmake ..
-4. make
+3. make